 How to book?

 Follow the button link below to buy your ticket.
 Fill in the participant details at checkout.
 An automatic confirmation will be sent to you once the purchase is made. e-mail: email@example.com for information if needed.

-Cancellation policy: All fees are refundable if cancelled more than 6 weeks prior to commencement of course (up to 1 August 2020).
+All other fees are refundable if cancelled more than 6 weeks prior to commencement of course (up to 14 July 2023 ).
 Bank charges will be deducted for the refund in the case of an attendee cancellation.
-If cancelled after the 1 August and up to two weeks before the start of the course, a cancellation fee of £50 will be retained.
+If cancelled after the 14 July and up to two weeks before the start of the course, a cancellation fee of £65 will be retained.
 No refund will be possible two weeks before the course.In the event of too few registrants, all monies will be refunded.

 You can find the workshop map here